Recovery from Addiction is Possible

 Very few people have left God out of their recovery attempts and been successful.

-To the person who is serious about breaking free from their addiction, whether it’s cutting, gambling, drugs, eating disorders, etc., there is hope.
-People all around the world are overcoming their addictions one day at a time and staying clean.
-You can too.
+To the person who is serious about breaking free from their addiction, whether it's cutting, gambling, drugs, eating disorders, etc., there is hope.
+People all around the world are overcoming their addictions one day at a time.